WorldHealthOrganization/ddcc-gateway-api-tests/specs/eugateway/valuesets/GetValueset.md

 The National Backend should update the RAT Valuesets from the JRC database.

+* skip: this is not relevant for WHO branch
 * get RAT Valuesets from JRC database
 * get RAT Valuesets from Gateway
 * check that RAT Valuesets from JRC database and Gateway match